billbrod/foveated-metamers/README.md

 TODO: ADD DOCKER IMAGES

 Other requirements:
-- inkscape, at least version 1.0.2
+- inkscape, at least version 1.0.2 (used for figure creation).

 ## Experiment environment